utkarsh-27-sharma/movie/README.md

 The datasets are collected from [here](https://www.kaggle.com/rounakbanik/the-movies-dataset) and [here](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).
 However they are already present in the repository.
 If you don't find any file in repository, then you should download the movie_metadata.csv, movies_metadata.csv and credits.csv from the above links.

+To run this project on your local machine:
+First install all the requirements present in the requirements.txt The command to install the requirements is "pip install -r requirements.txt"